Entities

 Ownership inheritance

-One major use-case for domains is defining ownership for the subtree of entities.
-Instead of defining ownership individually for every single entity in your catalog, you can define ownership at the domain level and have that pass down to all of its children.
+A common use case for domains is defining ownership for the subtree of entities.
+Instead of defining ownership individually for every entity in your catalog, you can define ownership at the domain level and have that pass down to all of its children.

 openapi: 3.0.1